-In June of 2007, NFFE Local 2049, representing employees at White Sands Missile Range, filed a grievance against the Army on behalf of all bargaining unit employees.
+In June of 2007, NFFE Local 2049, representing employees at White Sands Missile Range, New Mexico filed a grievance against the Army on behalf of bargaining unit employees.
 The Grievance alleged violations of the Fair Labor Standards Act (FLSA) and Title V (FEPA), among other violations.

 The Law Offices of Snider and Associates, as the legal representatives for the Union, are working hard for the bargaining unit employees to ensure that their rights under federal law are upheld.
 As part of the process, we have been contacting WSMR employees about their job duties and how much unpaid overtime they have worked.